 Issue Lead Officer Timescale Funding The Council continues to face significant funding reductions whilst demand for Council services, particularly within Social Care is rising and there are income shortfalls across many service areas.
 The COVID-19 pandemic temporarily changed the Council's focus and the related grant funding has assisted with containing 2020/21 spending within budget.
-Looking towards 2021/22 and beyond there remains huge uncertainty regarding the Government's plans for the future funding of local government.
-A number of proposed changes to the funding regime have been deferred, including the Fair Funding Review and the national roll-out of business rates retention.
+Looking forward there remains huge uncertainty regarding the Government's plans for the future funding of local government.
+A number Ed Dawson - Operational Director, Finance Ongoing of proposed changes to the funding regime have been deferred, including the Fair Funding Review and the national roll-out of business rates retention.
 It is unclear whether or not Government will return to these proposals.
-Strategic Director - Enterprise, Community & Resources Ongoing This makes financial planning extremely difficult at the current time.
-The Medium Term Financial Strategy forecasts that the Council may need to identify £15m of budget savings in order to set a balanced budget for 2022/23.
+This makes financial planning extremely difficult at the current time.
+The Medium Term Financial Strategy forecasts that the Council may need to identify £12m of budget savings in order to set a balanced budget for 2022/23.
 In light of these financial pressures, a key challenge for the Council is to maintain sufficient service capacity and robust governance arrangements in order to continue to deliver its corporate objectives and strategic priorities for 2022/23 and beyond.

-Issue Lead Officer Timescale CIPFA Financial Management Code The CIPFA Financial Management Code (The Code) is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability.
-The Code therefore sets the standards of financial management for local authorities.
-The Code is based on a series of principles supported by specific standards and statements of practice which are considered necessary to provide the strong foundation to manage: • the short, medium and long-term finances of a local authority • financial resilience to meet foreseen demands on services • unexpected shocks in their financial circumstances.
-Ed Dawson - Operational Director, Finance April 2022 Each local authority is required to demonstrate that the requirements of the Code are being satisfied.
+CIPFA Financial Management CodeEd Dawson - Operational Director, FinanceApril 2022The CIPFA Financial Management Code (The Code) is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability.
+The Code therefore sets the standards of financial management for local authorities.Ed Dawson - Operational Director, FinanceApril 2022The Code is based on a series of principles supported by specific standards and statements of practice which are considered necessary to provide the strong foundation to manage:Ed Dawson - Operational Director, FinanceApril 2022 le the short, medium and long-term finances of a local authority financial resilience to meet foreseen demands on services unexpected shocks in their financial circumstances Each local authority is required to demonstrate that the requirements of the Code are being satisfied.
 Demonstrating this compliance with the Code is a collective responsibility of elected members, the Chief Finance Officer and their professional colleagues in the leadership team.
 The Code applies a principle-based approach.
 It does not prescribe the financial management processes that local authorities should adopt.
 Instead, the Code requires that a local authority demonstrate that its processes satisfy the principles of good financial management for an authority of its size, responsibilities and circumstances.
 Good financial management is proportionate to the risks to the authority's financial sustainability posed by the twin pressures of scarce resources and the rising demands on services.
 Work will be undertaken during 2021/22 to ensure that the Council complies with the CIPFA Financial Management Code.
+This will take the form of a self-assessment against the key questions included in the Financial Management.

 Issue Lead Officer Timescale Integrated Care System Implementation The Integrated Care White Paper sets out the approach to create Integrated Care System bodies within the NHS at a regional level by April 2022.
 The aim is to bring about greater integration of Health and Social Care, based upon "place".
 There will be a regional body for Cheshire and Merseyside, below which each of the nine council areas will each have an Integrated Care System Partnership.
 In Halton, the current roles and funding of Halton CCG will be passed to the regional body, who will decide which roles and funding to devolve to the Halton Integrated Care System Partnership.
 Work is underway with Halton CCG colleagues, to put in place the governance arrangements required to manage this new arrangement, along with identifying the services involved and related funding.
-Strategic Director - Enterprise, Community & Resources April 2022
+July 2022